cpmachado/cpmachado.github.io/_posts/2021-12-05-what-is-happening-to-my-code.markdown

 layout: post
 title: "What is happening to my code?"
 date: "2021-12-05 12:18:09 +0000"
+author: cpmachado
 category: dev
+---

+TL&DR: Rambling about how my code quality as been consistently decreasing.

+EDITED:
+- Tue, 07 Dec 2021 14:01:31 +0000
+  + Added metadata and summary

 ---

 > Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.